 AND because it’s a heat pump and the heat pump circuit can run in reverse, it can also be used as a heater in the winter if the power goes down, like it did in the winter of 2022 here in Texas.

 I bought this system one piece at a time, and it cost me about $3,800 all in.
-Sounds like a lot, but deadly heat is no joke, especially in a world that’s just going to get hotter, and with wilder swings in temperature.
+That’s a lot, though the prices have come down since then.
+But deadly heat is no joke, especially in a world that’s just going to get hotter, and with wilder swings in temperature.
 Also, the whole system is portable, just in case.

 There’s a concept I learned of recently, and that I hope to write about here in the future — the idea of a “climate safe room”.
 Instead of backing up power to your whole house, insulating your whole house, putting new energy efficient windows on your whole house, and so forth, which is obviously very expensive — instead you make one room of your house a climate safe room.
 One room that is well insulated, maybe has it’s own cooling, and so forth.
 This is a concept that started in Australia I believe, but obviously people have been doing this forever without giving it a name.